The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 The Captain Cook Hotel: A Local Treasure in Millers Point

-When The Captain Cook Hotel opened its doors in 1874, it was one of 18 pubs serving the thirsty residents of Millers Point.
-By 1928, only six of those remained, and today, just three originals survive: The Lord Nelson, The Hero of Waterloo and of course The Captain Cook.
+When The Captain Cook Hotel opened in 1874, it was one of 18 pubs serving Millers Point.
+By 1928, only six remained, and today just three originals survive: The Lord Nelson, The Hero of Waterloo and The Captain Cook.

-The kitchen is open all day and serves a selection of burgers and other pub favorites.
-Local beers Young Henry’s and Hawkes Larger are on tap.
+The kitchen is open all day serving burgers and other pub classics.
+Young Henry’s and Hawkes Lager are on tap.

 Tip: If you’re a local or planning an extended stay, check out the pub’s fishing club – a great way to connect with fellow anglers and experience Sydney Harbour from a different perspective.